Configuration

 optiondescriptiontyperequiredexample

-A entity needs to match all include filters to be included but it needs only to match one of the exclude filters to be excluded!
+Must match all include filters to be included.
+Needs to match only one exclude filter to be excluded.

 filter: